You know how important it is to track how many people are visiting your website.

-Matomo allows you to create heatmaps.
-Run A/B test, create funnels, and set goals for your site.
+Matomo allows you to create heat maps.
+Run A/B tests, create funnels, and set goals for your site.
 As well as having other conversion features.

 Their tagline is “Ethical Analytics, Powerful Insights”.
 They promise 100% data ownership and user privacy protection.

 You can even host Matomo on your own servers if you’re worried about sensitive data.
 They also offer cloud-based hosting on servers located in France.